 you will need*

 *Find the cutter, lollipop sticks, decorating bags, couplers, tips, fondant and the fondant cutter in the craft store.
 You may find the sanding sugar there, too, but you can use white as an alternative.
-For frosting colors, I use Americolor soft gel pastes food colorings (Red, Chocolate Brown and Lime Green).
-For tips on finding cookie decorating supplies, click here.
-For basic cookie decorating how-tos, click here.
+For icing colors, I use Americolor soft gel pastes food colorings.

 step one: bake your cookies

-Roll out chilled cookie dough, according to recipe, thick enough to accommodate lollipop sticks, about 1/4 inch.
-Insert lollipop sticks into the top of the apple (like real caramel apples).
-Bake according to recipe and let cool completely.
+Roll out chilled cookie dough, according to recipe, thick enough to accommodate lollipop sticks, about 3/8 inch.

-Prepare frosting according to recipe.
-I usually work with about one cup of frosting per color, but adjust as necessary.
-Tint some frosting light brown with a few drops of brown food coloring, and tint some red.
-Prepare two frosting bags with couplers and decorating tips.
+Assemble two decorating bags with couplers and decorating tips.
 Fill one bag (fitted with a size “4” decorating tip) with light brown frosting and tie closed with a rubber band.
 Fill the other bag (fitted with a size “3” decorating tip) with about half of your red frosting and tie closed with a rubber band.
 Cover remaining red frosting.

 step three: prepare your leaves